J4CKVVH173/dot-layered-transform/README.md

 ## Project Idea and Workflow

-The core idea is to provide a robust command-line interface (`dot-layered-transform`) that takes a raw DOT dependency graph (e.g., from `cargo modules`) and performs various analyses or transformations.
+The core idea is to provide a robust command-line interface (`python -m dot_analyzer.cli`) that takes a raw DOT dependency graph (e.g., from `cargo modules`) and performs various analyses or transformations.

 Here's the typical workflow: